ONE OF THE MOST COMMON PROTOCOLS FOR SECURE DATA EXCHANGE VIA THE INTERNET

 HTTPS is only one of many EDI protocols that businesses are responsible for configuring when using EDI.
 However, that burden is completely eliminated when you use BOLD VAN as your EDI provider.

 We will configure all of your EDI protocols for you, as well as handle trading partner onboarding, EDI compliance, and EDI data translation.
 Plus, we offer the best pricing model of any EDI service provider – Trading Partner Pricing.
-With this unique approach, you get unlimited EDI data each month for one low rate based on the number of active trading partners in your network that month.
+With this unique approach, you get EDI data each month for one low rate based on the number of active trading partners in your network that month.